-- 16.4 The amendment process for an amendment described in subsection 16.3 of this Agreement is as follows: - the Responsible Officials must jointly develop a proposed amendment and inform the Natural Resources Council of the proposed amendment; - (b) the Provincial Responsible Official must present the proposed amendment to the Minister of Aboriginal Relations and Reconciliation and the Kaska Responsible Official must present the proposed amendment to the Kaska Dena Council Chair; - (c) the Minister of Aboriginal Relations and Reconciliation, on behalf of the Province, and the Kaska Dena Council Chair, on behalf of Kaska, may agree to the proposed amendment, in writing, on behalf of their respective Parties; and - (d) the Natural Resources Council will be informed of the approved amendment. - (e) the Co-Chairs will inform their respective Parties of the amendment.
+- 16.4 The amendment process for a significant amendment described in subsection 16.3 of this Agreement is as follows: - (a) the Responsible Officials must jointly develop a proposed amendment and inform the Natural Resources Council of the proposed amendment; - (b) the Provincial Responsible Official must present the proposed amendment to the Minister of Indigenous Relations and Reconciliation and the Kaska Dena Responsible Official must present the proposed amendment to the Kaska Dena Council Chair and to the Chiefs of each signatory Kaska Dena Nation; - (c) the Minister of Indigenous Relations and Reconciliation, on behalf of the Province, and the Kaska Dena Council Chair, on behalf of Kaska Dena, may agree to the proposed amendment, in writing, on behalf of their respective Parties; and - (d) the Natural Resources Council will be informed of the approved amendment.

+(e) the Co-Chairs will inform their respective Parties of the amendment.